Sightseeing During the Nepal Bhutan Tour

 Paro Sightseeing

 Paro sightseeing is on the final day of your itinerary.
 Paro is one of the popular tourist destinations and historic towns in You’llan.
-You’ll begin your sightseeing day on Paro by Tiger Tiger’s Nest monasTiger’she.
+You’ll begin your sightseeing day in Paro by Tiger’s Nest.
 Tiger’s Nest monastery, also known as Tatsang, lies at the cliffside of the top of the Paro.
-One of the significant attractions of Tiger’s Nest Monastery is its unique location on the rugged Himalayas.
-The stunning view from the top of the city and the decoration and architecture of the town are eye, and you’ll approach a traditional farmhouse between meadows and a terraced hillside.
+One of the significant attractions of Tiger’s Nest Monastery is its unique location in the rugged Himalayas.
+The stunning view from the top of the city and the decoration and architecture of the town are eye-catching, and you’ll approach a traditional farmhouse between meadows and a terraced hillside.
 In the farmhouse, you can learn about the agricultural practices that have sustained Bhutanese people since ancient times.
-Also, you can get a delicious and healthy meal prepared with fresh and locally available ingredients while experiencing the warm hospitality of the BhutaniYou’lle.
+Also, you can get a delicious and healthy meal prepared with fresh and locally available ingredients while experiencing the warm hospitality of the Bhutanese.

 You’ll continue sightseeing by visiting the National Museum on the western side of Bhutan.
 The museum is equally crucial for cultural, historical, and educational purposes.
 You can learn about Bhutan’s rich heritage at the museum by exploring artifacts, manuscripts, and artworks from ancient times to the present.
-In the evening, you’ll roam around the local market of Paro.
+In the evening, you’ll roam around Paro’s local market.

 Bumthang sightseeing

 Another beautiful sightseeing valley on the Nepal Bhutan Tour is Bumthang Valley.
-The valley is significant in Bhutan’s culture history and offers many places to visit.
-The sightseeing in Bumthang begins with a visit to the Royal Place at Chumey Valley.
-Before reaching Chumayou’lley, you’ll cross Yotang La Pass at 3,436m/ 11272ft.
+The valley is significant in Bhutan’s cultural history and offers many places to visit.
+The sightseeing in Bumthang begins with a visit to the Royal Palace at Chumey Valley.
+Before reaching Chuma Poi, you’ll cross Yotang La Pass at 3,436m/ 11272ft.
 As you get to the palace, the majestic beauty of its architecture captures your attention.
 You’ll learn about the rich history and culture of the region.

 After sightseeing, you’ll have a short hike to Prakar Monastery.
 The literary meaning of the monastery is White Monkey, built in the 16th century.
 Upon getting closer to Prakar, you’ll feel peacefulness by looking at the monastery building and its location in the backdrop of the mountain.